hana-zaydens/ai-interviewer-eval/README.md

 # ai-interviewer-eval

 A toolkit for evaluating the methodological quality of AI interviewer transcripts.
-It analyses turn-level dynamics including:
+It analyzes turn-level dynamics including:

 - **Probe depth** — how often the AI follows up vs. moves on (miss rate)
 - **Response bias** — language that could steer participant responses (praise, leading interpretations, vocabulary substitution, agency shifts)